Energy Consumption and CO2 Emissions in Europe and Worldwide

 • The 27 countries of the EU consume less than a tenth of world energy.

-• Consumption in the EU and the United States have stabilized since the year 2000, thanks to technological advances and efforts in terms of energy saving.
+• Consumption in the EU and the United States has declined since the year 2000, thanks to technological advances and efforts in terms of energy saving.

 • China overtook the United States in 2010 and today consumes 75% more than it does.

-• The temporary drop in 2020 is due to the economic crisis started by the Covid-19 pandemic.
+• The strong growth in 2021 is due to the economic recovery following the COVID-19 pandemic.

-How much of the world's energy does Asia consume (China, India, Japan, Indonesia, etc.)?
+How much of the world's CO₂ energy does Asia consume (China, India, Japan, Indonesia, etc.)?

 More than half.